 This Guide conveys practical information as well as covering some theoretical advances to improve insights about the growing concern of methamphetamine use in Myanmar.

-The four policy briefs were developed by the Thai Treatment Action Group (TTAG).
+The five policy briefs were developed by the Thai Treatment Action Group (TTAG).
 The briefs are available in Thai language only.

 This manual is updated in the frames of “Harm Reduction Advocacy in Asia (HRAsia)”